KiltedCode/khandaria-campaign/sessions/2020/2020-10-01-palace-scrystyle.md

 starting to work music out for parts of the story
 seems to be into it enough, can reveal `Magnus` crisping `Wernick`

-`Guros` comes out with asks if way to talk with her
+`Gurrus` comes out with asks if way to talk with her
 cocks her head side to side at other people
 he offers arm and she hops on
 takes her into a room and closes door